Catering, Pop-ups, and Cooking Classes

 About Us

-Our name “Nixta” brings attention to the base of our cuisine; Nixtamalization, Masa and Corn.
-We source high quality heirloom corn; from local pueblos and reservations, traditional Native and Hispanic farmers, local organic farmers, and single origin heirloom Mexican corn.
-We process it the traditional way, through nixtamalization, then we grind it fresh to make all of our tortillas and masa based foods.
+Our name “Nixta” brings attention to the base of our food; the tortilla, Nixtamalization, Masa and Corn.
+We source heirloom corn from our region, and process it the traditional way, through nixtamalization, then we grind it on our mill to make all of our tortillas and masa based foods.

 Our Story

-Nixta was born from an exploration into reconnecting with ancestral foods and a decolonial approach to diet, health and spirituality.
-Andrew, Amber and friends were growing corn and other local seeds, and learning how to hunt and forage in Northern NM.
-Then in 2023 he received a small arts grant to teach free cooking workshops on Nixtamalization and bio-regional foods.
-Following the workshop series, they continued their work, offering more classes, providing catering and private chef services, and selling tacos, tamales, tortillas and masa-based street foods at pop-up markets and other local events.
+Born from their effort to reconnect with ancestral foodways they had lost over generations of assimilation, Andrew and Amber began growing corn and local seeds, and learning how to forage in Northern NM.
+Considering their connection to corn based foods like tortillas and arepas, they learned to nixtamalize and grind the corn they grew.
+Then in 2023 they received a small arts grant to teach free cooking classes on Nixtamalization and bio-regional foods.
+Following the workshop series, they continued their work, offering more classes, providing catering services, and selling tacos, tamales, tortillas and masa-based street foods at pop-up markets and other local events.

-Andrew is a Chicano with roots in Northern New Mexico and Mexico, he grew up in Chicago area, and moved to NM in 2020.
-His professional cooking experience began as a teenager working at his dads restaurant, followed by holistic retreat center kitchens, cooking for yoga and meditation retreats, working in numerous vegetarian, organic and farm to table focused restaurants and catering companies.
+Andrew is a Chicano with Northern New Mexican maternal roots and Tejano & Ashkenazi paternal roots.
+Born and raised in Chicago area he moved to NM in 2020.
+His professional cooking experience began as a teenager working at his dads restaurant, followed by several years cooking for yoga and meditation retreats, and later working for vegetarian, organic and farm to table focused restaurants and catering companies.
 Notably including, culinary anthropologist and chef Lois Ellan Frank and Walter Whitewater at Red Mesa Cuisine, who specialized in Southwestern Native Cuisine.

 NixtaKitchen@gmail.com – 505-557-5392